Frequently Asked Questions

 Game jams are an opportunity to learn, share ideas and gain inspiration.
-The restrictions and limited time force developers to think outside of their comfort zone, which results in often unique and interesting games.
+The restrictions and limited time force developers to think outside of their comfort zone, which results in unique and interesting games.
 Game jams often give awards and prizes to the games that win.

 We take the issue of rating manipulation serious, and we have systems in place to prevent it.
 We will take the necessary actions to prevent the competition from being unfair.
-If you have prudent information, please contact us and we will investigate.
-Thank you.